geritol/ossu-progress/README.md

 Add your name and contact info to `./index.html`.

 Run `npm run build`

-Note: the `build` script assumes that you will deploy it in the root of your site to deploy it in a subfolder use `npm run build-subfolder` (replace the part after `--public-url` with your subfolder name)
+> Note: the `build` script assumes that you will deploy it in the root of your site.
+> To deploy it in a subfolder use `npm run build-subfolder` (replace the part after `--public-url` with your subfolder name)

 Deploy `./dist` to a static server.